dotocan/posts-app/README.md

 Run `npm run test` to run all component unit tests

+Run `npm run storybook` to view components in Storybook

 # Architecture

 **main.tsx** - entry point, contains routing configuration wrapped by all of the top level Context providers